Spectrum Profile and Shape Model

 - Calculate sensitivities of roll force, torque, and extrusion to changes in entry thickness, exit thickness, entry tension, exit tension, friction, and yield stress.
 These sensitivities are used in the design of non-interactive gauge and tension controls and for dynamic mill simulations.6

 - Determine initial settings for roll gap position, work roll bending and work roll side shifting actuators for specified rolling conditions.

 The graphical user interface for the Spectrum Profile and Shape modeling suite is implemented using HTML web pages.
-This approach eliminates the need for the end user to purchase dedicated GUI software; instead, all that is required is a PC running Internet Explorer 4.0 or later.
-The use of web pages creates a platform independent user interface, which assures that the graphics pages can continue to be supported even as new computing hardware and operating system software is introduced.
+This approach eliminates the need for the end user to purchase dedicated GUI software; instead, all that is required is a PC running a standard web browser.
+The use of web pages creates a platform independent user interface and assures that the graphics pages can continue to be supported even as new computing hardware and operating system software is introduced.

 Roll Gap Model Fundamentals